Wusthof knives are not just any old set of knives.

-Okay, so you already know that Wusthof makes outstanding knives and sharpeners.
+OK, so you already know that Wusthof makes outstanding knives and sharpeners.

 But you might not be in the market for a sharpener with all the bells and whistles.
 That being said, you still want a sharpener that’ll care for your blades and not ruin them.

 If this is you, Wusthof has you covered with their 2-stage knife sharpener.

 This sharpener comes out with a course and a fine stage.
 So it takes care of the sharpening and honing you need for razor sharp blades.